 10. Fairmont Jasper Park Lodge (1922) Jasper, Alberta, Canada

 Situated in Alberta’s magnificent Jasper National Park, a UNESCO World Heritage site, the Fairmont Jasper Park Lodge opened in June 1922, with the golf course opening soon after.
 Stanley Thompson, Canada’s master golf course architect, displayed some of the finest work of his career with the design.

-Their efforts paid off: since 1925, this jewel set deep in the heart of the Canadian Rockies has been the setting of unforgettable memories for all of those who come to play.
+Their efforts paid off: since 1925, this jewel set deep in the heart of the Canadian Rockies has been the setting of unforgettable memories for all who come to play.
 The 18-hole layout offers elevated tee boxes, dramatic bunkering, and holes aligned with distant mountain vistas.
-Thompson designed wide fairways that carve through thick forest, and maintain a partnership with the environment’s natural contours, blending beautiful landscapes with challenging terrain.
+Thompson designed wide fairways that carve through thick forests, and maintain a partnership with the environment’s natural contours, blending beautiful landscapes with challenging terrain.

 11. Fairmont Le Chateau Montebello (1930) Quebec City, Quebec, Canada

 The historic Fairmont Le Château Montebello Golf Course winds tightly through Quebec’s graceful forests and features dramatic elevation changes – captivating the imagination of golfers worldwide.
 Designed by U.S. golf course architect Stanley Thompson in 1929, the golf course has been a jewel in the crown of Fairmont Le Château Montebello since the historic resort opened in 1930.

 This golf course remained the private domain of the prestigious Seigniory Club until 1970, and today the Fairmont Le Château Montebello golf club is among the best public courses in Quebec, open to hotel guests.